floswald/parallelTest/readme.md

 `qsub -l nodes=4:ppn=2` should get you 2 processors on each of 4 nodes.
 I tried that out in `R/clusterTime/`, didnt' work. run the test with `make request`.

+Another more promising way is [described here](http://www.niif.hu/en/node/687).
+On that cluster you can do `qsub -l exclusive=true timer_request.sh`. run with `make exclusive`

 ## singleThread